 "Aarei!"
 I heard my named called.
 I sensed a new presence.
 One of significance.
 My concentration was suddenly broken from the irritating sound of my name.

 My head jerked forward with my own blood falling to the cement.
 My vision went black, but I was still conscious.
 Then came the pain in the back of my head.
-I must have taken a blow to the occipital area.

 I was hit again in the back by the same blunt object that felt like a wooden bat.
 The damage put me on my knees and before I knew it, I was on the floor.
 I heard Fable swearing up a storm, his attacks becoming quicker with more emotion.
 He was probably blind at the moment too, but healing at a faster rate.